 When Is the Best Time

-You can find some of the most breathtaking beaches in the PNW (Pacific Northwest) in Washington State.
+You can find some of the most breathtaking beaches in the Pacific Northwest (PNW) in Washington State, and according to Vogue in 2024, Ruby Beach is one of the most beautiful in the US.
 This is the perfect peninsula to leave your day-to-day world behind.
-These four beaches and forest trails, which I describe in detail, belong to the coastal part of the Olympic National Park, roughly a four hours drive west of Seattle.
+These four beaches and forest trails, which I describe in detail, belong to the coastal part of the Olympic National Park, roughly a four-hour drive west of Seattle.

 These beaches belong to the Olympic National Park for good reason.
 Either you walk through old-grown rainforests to “Second Beach” and “Third Beach”, or the rainforest leads along the beaches like “Rialto Beach” and “Ruby Beach”.